Skip to content

 To complete the Clinical Practice PgCert, students require 60 credits.
 We stagger the start dates of modules to help students balance work and life commitments with the course.

-Four pathways for the PgCert are available.
+Five pathways for the PgCert are available.
 Some pathways have more flexibility than others and students work with their pathway lead to determine the best choice of modules for their career path.
-The following core modules are required for each pathway:

 Generic pathway